 Factory payrolls decreased by 15,000, compared with a survey forecast for a 10,000 increase, after a 23,000 gain in the previous month.
 Automakers cut 7,500 jobs last month.

 The figures reflected the reversal of a July increase that was propelled by fewer shutdowns at automakers for annual retooling related to the new model year.
 Still, carmakers may continue to add workers.
 Chrysler Group LLC, Ford Motor Co., General Motors Co.
-(GM), Toyota Motor Corp. and Honda Motor Co. reported U.S. auto sales in August that rose more than analysts estimated as new models attracted buyers.
+(GM:US), Toyota Motor Corp. and Honda Motor Co. reported U.S. auto sales in August that rose more than analysts estimated as new models attracted buyers.

 Employment at service-providers increased 119,000.
 Construction companies added 1,000 workers and retailers took on 6,100 employees.
 Government payrolls decreased by 7,000.
 The number of temporary workers decreased almost 5,000.

 Average hourly earnings were little changed, and up 1.7 percent from August 2011, today’s report showed.

 The participation rate, which indicates the share of working-age people in the labor force, fell to 63.5 percent, the lowest since September 1981, from 63.7 percent.

 For Kimberly Hackler of White, Georgia, the job search has been “frustrating at best, a little disheartening.”
 The 49- year-old has been looking for work since November, applying for about 190 positions.